 American Association for Cancer Research

-Journalists: See bottom of this post for audio and video resources
+Journalists: See bottom of this post for video and audio resources

-Journalists: The following audio and video clips with Dr. Ahlquist are available for download and use in your stories.
+Journalists: The following video and audio clips with Dr. Lupu are available for download and use in your stories:

-Below is an edited youtube video of Dr. Ahlquist discussing this latest study.
-You may embed it with your stories.
+Below is an edited youtube video of Dr. Lupu discussing the study, It may be embedded into your stories.